wang-h/pynmt/README.md

 Pytorch-based Neural Machine Translation System
 ==========
-The reason why I create this project is simple.
+The reason that why I create this project is simple.
 State-of-the-art NMT systems are too much complex and hard to understand by the beginners.

 Personally, I like [Opennmt-py](https://github.com/OpenNMT/OpenNMT-py), and respect their contributions.